 - Feeling as though your partner’s phone or social media account is more important than you

-- Having unmet needs
+- Having unmet emotional or physical needs

 - Having a partner with intense anxiety or depression that keeps them from engaging in the relationship